Bloomberg News

 Nascent Market

 Waypoint’s researchers must plumb school desirability ratings, crime statistics and other hyperlocal data to ascertain the income value of each house.
 Its title agents must often disentangle foreclosures from second mortgages and liens.
-And leasing representatives have to find qualified renters in communities struggling with high unemployment rates.
+And leasing representatives have to find qualified renters in communities struggling with high unemployment rates.“This is a nascent market, and the model still hasn’t proved out,” says Rick Magnuson, executive managing director of GI Partners, which has $6 billion under management.
+“But we believe this rental strategy will produce good economic returns for our investors and help arrest the housing market’s slide.”

 The Obama administration is poised to tap the foreclosure- to-rental approach as officials struggle to turn around the housing market.
 The president’s push to have mortgage providers make loans more affordable for homeowners has done little to stem foreclosures, says Ginna Green, a spokeswoman for the Center for Responsible Lending, a Durham, North Carolina-based consumer advocacy organization.